influxdata/telegraf/plugins/inputs/firehose/README.md

-# AWS Data Firehose HTTP Listener Input Plugin
+# AWS Data Firehose Input Plugin

 This plugin listens for metrics sent via HTTP from [AWS Data Firehose][firehose] in one of the supported [data formats][data_formats].